deniseten/EGL314/README.md

 # Audio Setup
 ![label](images/audio%20setup.jpg)
-This my type of cable used
+This the type of cable used
 ![label](images/type%20of%20cable.jpg)